 4. Mobile Application

-An application that is made for cell phones is known as a mobile application.
+An application made for cell phones is known as a mobile application.
 At present, Android and Java ME are utilized for making mobile applications.

-Java is an object-oriented, class-based, simultaneous, verified and universally useful computer programming language.
-It is a generally utilized robust innovation.
-It can be utilized by developers to create applications on your computer.
+Java is an object-oriented, class-based, simultaneous, verified, and universally useful computer programming language.
+Developers can create applications on your computer.
 Java projects are translated by the Java Virtual Machine (JVM), which keeps running on various platforms.
-This implies all Java programs are multiplatform and can keep running on various platforms such as Macintosh, Windows, and Unix PCs.
+This implies all Java programs are multiplatform.

 This is a guide to Versions of Java.
-Here we discuss different versions of Java with its features along with types of java application in detail.
+Here we have discussed different versions of Java with its features and types of java applications in detail.
 You can also go through our other suggested articles to learn more –